peterjohansen/solace/README.md

 Be cautious, even though it might look cool, it can be very annoying.

 ### Reading input
 When reading input with the console the user is only allowed to enter input when you request it.
-This means that when requesting input the code will not continue to be executed until something has been inputted.
+This means that when requesting input the code will not continue to be executed until something has been input.

 The console provides several methods for easily reading different types of input, but at its core, all input is text.
 Different types of input means parsing the text to get the desired type.